reactiflux/reactiflux.com/pages/transcripts/andrew-clark.md

 ----

-**Q:** I know there are 2 question queued already but since I will forget it if I wait longer, I'll just ask, sorry for that: you mentioned context earlier. the docs still state that context is an experimental api and it's likely to break in future releases. any plans on making context stable in the medium or long term or will it just remain in an experimental state like ... forever? - *manuelbieh*
+<a name="know-2-question-queued-already" href="#know-2-question-queued-already">#</a> **Q:** I know there are 2 question queued already but since I will forget it if I wait longer, I'll just ask, sorry for that: you mentioned context earlier. the docs still state that context is an experimental api and it's likely to break in future releases. any plans on making context stable in the medium or long term or will it just remain in an experimental state like ... forever? - *manuelbieh*

 **A:** I'll just quote my previous response from above